alexanderhepburn/FootballResults/README.md

 # FootballResults

-A python Project designed to analyze and visualize football data by comparing the performance of two teams and generating a detailed PDF report that includes plots and textual analysis.
+A python project designed to analyze and visualize football data by comparing the performance of two teams and generating a detailed PDF report that includes plots and textual analysis.
 The program is organized into several scripts, each handling a specific part of the workflow.

-# Table of contents
+# Table of Contents

 - Installation
 - Usage and Features
-- How the Program works
+- How the Program Works
-- Ideas for future Improvement
+- Ideas for Future Improvement
 - Contributing
 - License
 - Contact